euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/developer/Objective-C/13-SDK-and-Application-Profiles.md

 ---
-#title: Workspace ONE SDK for iOS
-#summary:
-#authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+layout: page
+title: SDK and Application Profiles
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# SDK and Application Profiles
 The SDK associates with two types of Workspace ONE UEM profiles.
 These two types are SDK Profiles and application profiles.
 You assign both types of profiles to the application from the Workspace ONE UEM console.

 These profiles are different from Workspace ONE UEM Device Profiles.